danchr/progress/README.rst

-elapsed_td  elapsed as a timedelta (useful for printing as a string) eta         avg * remaining eta_td      eta as a timedelta (useful for printing as a string)
+elapsed_td  elapsed as a timedelta (useful for printing as a string) eta         avg * remaining eta_td      eta as a timedelta (useful for printing as a string) total       elapsed + eta total_td    total as a timedelta (useful for printing as a string)
 ==========  ================================

 Instead of passing all configuration options on instatiation, you can create